Sustainable biofuel: Sugarcane in Brazil

-Another concern is the risk of clearing rain forests and other environmentally valuable land for sugarcane production, such as the Amazon rainforest, the Pantanal or the Cerrado..
-There are rebuttals to these findings for assuming a worst-case scenario.
+Another concern is the risk of clearing rain forests and other environmentally valuable land for sugarcane production, such as the Amazon rainforest, the Pantanal or the Cerrado.
 Embrapa has rebutted this concern explaining that 99.7% of sugarcane plantations are located at least 2,000 km from the Amazon, and expansion during the last 25 years took place in the Center-South region, also far away from the Amazon rainforest, the Pantanal or the Atlantic forest.
 In São Paulo state growth took place in abandoned pasture lands.
 The impact assessment commissioned by the Dutch government supported this argument.

 In order to guarantee a sustainable development of ethanol production, in September 2009 the government issued by decree a countrywide agroecological land use zoning to restrict sugarcane growth in or near environmentally sensitive areas.
 According to the new criteria, 92.5% of the Brazilian territory is not suitable for sugarcane plantation.
 The government considers that the suitable areas are more than enough to meet the future demand for ethanol and sugar in the domestic and international markets foreseen for the next decades.

 Regarding the food vs fuel issue, a World Bank research report published in July 2008 found that "Brazil's sugar-based ethanol did not push food prices appreciably higher".
 This research paper also concluded that Brazil's sugar cane–based ethanol has not raised sugar prices significantly.
 An economic assessment report also published in July 2008 by the OECD agrees with the World Bank report regarding the negative effects of subsidies and trade restrictions, but found that the impact of biofuels on food prices are much smaller.
 A study by the Brazilian research unit of the Fundação Getúlio Vargas regarding the effects of biofuels on grain prices concluded that the major driver behind the 2007–2008 rise in food prices was speculative activity on futures markets under conditions of increased demand in a market with low grain stocks.
 The study also concluded that there is no correlation between Brazilian sugarcane cultivated area and average grain prices, as on the contrary, the spread of sugarcane was accompanied by rapid growth of grain crops in the country.